-In accordance with Sunshine Canyon City/County Landfill, Solid Waste Facility Permit (SWFP) (Facility #19-AA-2000), Condition 16.I, attached please find the Wet Weather Preparedness Report and Winter Operations Plan for 2017.

-As reported in prior years, the goals of the winterization improvements installed at Sunshine Canyon Landfill fall into four categories:
+In accordance with Sunshine Canyon City/County Landfill (SCL), Solid Waste Facility Permit (SWFP) (Facility #19-AA-2000), Condition 16.I, SWT Engineering (SWT) has prepared this Wet Weather Preparedness Report and Winter Operations Plan (Wet Weather Plan) on behalf of Republic Services, Inc. (Republic).
+As reported in prior years, the goals of the Wet Weather Plan improvements installed at SCL are classified under four categories:

-- 1. Management of sediment by means of constructed measures to minimize suspended solids in the site runoff exiting the terminal basin; - 2.
-Erosion control measures to prevent rainfall and runoff erosion of daily and intermediate soil layers that cover active refuse fill areas with the purpose of preventing storm water contact to buried refuse.
-This includes grading of soil covers to prevent surface ponding and subsequent storm water infiltration into the existing refuse fill; - 3.
-Maintenance of existing storm water control structures serving both the active and the closed refuse fill areas; - 4.
-Expansion of the runoff control system to meet changing needs of the site due to ongoing fill operations.
+- Sediment Management: Consists of constructed measures to minimize suspended solids from the site runoff exiting the terminal basin; - Erosion Control Measures: Consists of features to prevent rainfall and runoff erosion of daily and intermediate soil layers that cover active refuse fill areas with the purpose of preventing storm water contact to buried refuse.
+This includes grading of soil covers to prevent surface ponding and subsequent storm water infiltration into the existing refuse fill; - Maintenance: Consists of maintaining existing storm water control structures serving both the active and the closed refuse fill areas; and - Expansion: Consists of installing new runoff control systems to meet the changing needs of the site due to ongoing fill operations.